 - Absolute impression share % — The percentage of auctions that the ad set entered and won the top slot

 - Auction lost to competition % — The percentage of auctions that the ad set entered and was the best ad set in the account for the auction, but did not win an available slot

 Another great feature of Quora is the Quora Pixel, which enables you to track specific events and goals so you can optimize performance and meet those goals.
 To implement this, look for the code snippet for the pixel under the Conversion Pixel tab, and add the code to the page where you’re tracking conversions.
 The code sends data back to Quora so you can measure activity, track conversions, and optimize accordingly.

 Lastly, Quora offers a growing list of measurement partner integrations to help you automate your workflow while delivering in-depth insights to your campaigns.

 Reddit ads vs. Quora ads: Which will you choose?

 Deciding between Reddit vs. Quora ads depends on your brand, campaigns, and goals.
 While there’s a ton of crossover between the two — both are great for targeting niche communities, the competition and cost are lower on both platforms than others, etc. — there are also unique aspects of each.

-No matter the platform you choose, be sure to complete each of your ad campaigns with a relevant, post-click experience.
+No matter the platform you choose, be sure to complete each of your ad campaigns with a relevant, post-click landing page.
 Request an Instapage Enterprise demo today, and start sending all of your prospects to a post-click landing page where they can continue the pre-click story.